Updated on October 1, 2022

 - Android TV isn’t the friendliest smart system

-- Needs careful setup to get best results
+- Needs careful setup to get the best results

 - Image retention potential